ViRGIS-Team/gdal-upm/README.md

 ```

 If the development machine is running Windows, it must also have a reasonably up to date version of Powershell installed.

+> NOTE - recent versions of miniconda for Windows create a "Conda Shell" for running conda commands and have not included the conda executables in the general Windows path.
+For this package to work, the command listed above MUST work in the general Command Prompt and thus conda must be in the path.
+> This usually means that the following must be added to the path environment variable in Control Panel:
+> `%USERPROFILE%\miniconda3\condabin`

 The package will keep the installation of GDAL in `Assets\Conda`.
 You may want to exclude this folder from source control.